AngleProtocol/angle-docs/governance/angle-dao.md

 After proposals have been properly discussed, they can be voted on through a [Snapshot](https://snapshot.org/#/anglegovernance.eth/) vote.

-Since a tokenomics upgrade conducted in January 2022, veANGLE holders are the ones with voting power over the protocol.
-As such, they are the ones voting to approve and implement or dismiss a proposal concerning the Angle Protocol.
+veANGLE holders are the ones with voting power over the protocol: they are the ones voting to approve and implement or dismiss a proposal concerning the Angle Protocol.
 If they don't want to participate in Snapshot all votes, they have the opportunity to [delegate their voting power](../guides/app-guides/ANGLE/snapshot-votes.md) to other addresses.

+Each vote requires a quorum of 10% of veANGLE holders to be considered valid.

 Finalized votes are then implemented by a multi-sig composed of community members.
-The fact that a multisig needs to implement transaction makes Angle governance system immune to on-chain governance attacks.
+The fact that a multisig needs to implement transactions makes Angle governance system immune to on-chain governance attacks.

 Angle Protocol is available on different EVM compatible chains.
 There is one multisig per chain, each with the same signers detailed below.
 The addresses of the multisigs on all the different networks supported by Angle can be found [here](https://developers.angle.money/overview/smart-contracts).